MaksZhukov/strapi-plugin-generate-data/README.md

 ```

-And then enable the plugin in config/plugins
+It should be activated by default, but if you don't have it in your admin then enable the plugin manually in config/plugins

 ```
 {